 Where are all the Splicers coming from?
 Rapture never had as large a population as most cities on the surface, and the civil war that happened prior to Bioshock 1 thinned out the population even before Jack and Delta's rampage.
 Hell, the basic economy (Little Sister, Bid Daddies, Adam, ect.) relies on corpses, meaning that their needs to be a substantial casualty rate for the city to even function.
 With all the chaos, murder, civil war, decaying architecture, and big-daddy inflicted casualties, Rapture should be completely depopulated before you even start the game.
 This is especially glaring in Bioshock 2, where the whole city has had an additional ten years to decay, and there are still enough splicers running around to make an army.

 For that matter, how do the splicers eat?
 There is only so much you can loot before there's nothing left.
-Underwater agriculture is mentioned, but it would be a fairly complex process, and it's hard to preform even basic maintenance when you're a gibbering lunatic.
+Underwater agriculture is mentioned, but it would be a fairly complex process, and it's hard to perform even basic maintenance when you're a gibbering lunatic.
 Heck, Fresh water, heat, and even oxygen would be an issue.

 The oxygen problem is solved by the presence of Arcadia and its plants, which while may not have been maintained seems quite stable enough to continue providing enough oxygen.
 As for other maintenance, someone in WMG posted a theory that the Big Daddies are also responsible for making repairs and such.